redis/redis-doc/topics/command-tips.md

 This tip should help proxies/client to determine to which shard(s) to send the command.
 The default behavior (i.e. if the `request_policy` tip is absent) devides into two cases:
 1. The command has key(s).
-In this case the command goes to a single shard, sdetemined by the hslot(s) of the key(s)
+In this case the command goes to a single shard, determined by the hslot(s) of the key(s)
 2. The command doesn't have key(s).
 In this case the command goes to an arbitrary shard (usually the one with the lowest hash slot).
+Different key-less commands should always go to the same shard.

 If the proxy/client need to behave differently we must specify an option for `request_policy`:
 - **all_shards** - Forward to all shards (`CONFIG SET`).
 Usually used on key-less command.
 The operation is atomic on all shards.